10 Bilingual Learning Activities with Painter’s Tape for Home or School

 Indoor games with painter’s tape

-Here are some games my kids and I have done over the years when we’ve been stuck indoors!
+Here are some games my kids and I have played over the years when we’ve been indoors!

 Hopscotch